 Antica Norcineria Iacozzilli, a deli in Trastevere

-This is not exactly a restaurant, but a deli selling all types of traditional local goodies.
-They sell mainly regional products but you can also find cured meat or cheese from other Italian regions.
+This is not exactly a restaurant, but a deli selling all types of traditional local goodies and a perfect place if you are into street food.
+On display are mainly regional products but you can also find cured meat or cheese from other Italian regions.

 You can buy the typical porchetta, pizza bianca, prosciutto and other specialties.
 It’s a perfect place to take away lunch on the go, buy something for dinner at home if you are renting an apartment, and obviously gift shopping for your family and friends.

 - When: Every day 9 am-1 pm and 4.30-8.30 pm.
 Sunday closed.